Why is Tauck offering travel to Cuba?

-When returning to the U.S. from Cuba via your charter flight from Havana to Miami, U.S. Customs and Border Protection (CPB) will provide you with a standard customs declaration form to fill out upon your arrival at the Miami Airport – the same one given to everyone entering the U.S. from a foreign country.
+When checking in at the airport in Havana you will receive a standard U.S. Customs and Border Protection (CPB) customs declaration form to fill out and submit to officials at Miami International Airport.
+This is the same form given to everyone entering the U.S. from a foreign country.
 Your Tauck Director will brief you on how to properly fill out this form prior to your return flight, but be sure to list Cuba when answering the question, "Countries Visited on this Trip Prior to U.S. Arrival?”, and state that you were traveling for pleasure, not business.

 Traveling with Children

-What is the minimum age for a guest on Tauck's trips to Cuba?
+What is the minimum age for a traveler on Tauck's trips to Cuba?

-Based upon our experience with family travelers, we accept children 5 years and older for this trip to encourage comfort and enjoyment for all of our guests.
+Based upon our experience with family travelers, we accept children 5 years and older for this trip to encourage comfort and enjoyment for all of our travelers.
 All children must be accompanied on activities by a parent or guardian.
-At least one guest in the traveling party must be 21 years of age or older in order to make a reservation.
+At least one traveler in your party must be 21 years of age or older in order to make a reservation.